Amy Roloff

-Amy Jo Roloff (née Knight; born September 17, 1962) is an American television personality, author, baker, and motivational speaker.
+Amy Jo Knight Roloff Marek (born September 17, 1962) is an American television personality, author, baker, and motivational speaker.
 Roloff is best known for her reality television role on TLC's Little People, Big World.
 The show featured the daily life of the Roloff family, where the two parents have dwarfism.

 Early life

 Roloff was born Amy Jo Knight on September 17, 1962 to Gordon Knight, who worked for Ford, and Patricia Knight (died 2019).
 Her parents had three other children: Cyndi (died 2015), Katherine, and Roger.
 She was born with a genetic condition called achondroplasia that causes short stature.

 Roloff attended Franklin High School in Livonia, Michigan.
 She earned a degree in business from Central Michigan University.

 Career

-Film
+Television

-Roloff and her family began filming Little People, Big World in 2006.
+Roloff and her family began taping Little People, Big World in 2006.
 She has also been featured on The View, Jay Leno, Oprah, Good Morning America, Celebrity Buzz, Celebrity Chopped, and the Rachel Ray Show.